Takakiriy/typrm/README.md

 when you set the define of the environment variable.
-If you do not add the prefix, you can refer to it with `$` which is not escaped with `\` on the command line, but you cannot refer to it in the search keyword input mode.
+If you do not add the prefix, you can refer to it with `$` which is not escaped with `\` on the command line, but you cannot refer to it in typrm shell.
 The definition of the environment variable is usually written in the script file that starts typrm.